 - F. Timeframe.
-Efforts will be made to complete the investigation within a reasonable timeframe, which will be determined based upon the allegations, availability of witnesses and/or evidence, etc. in a particular case.
-When the timeframe will extend past the reasonable timeframe, the parties will be informed of the delay and the reason for the delay.
+Efforts will be made to complete the investigation and resolution within a 120 business days.
+When the timeframe will extend past the 120 business days timeframe, the parties will be informed of the delay and the reason for the delay.
 The investigator shall keep the parties informed of the status of the investigation. - G. Investigations.
-All sexual misconduct investigations involving a student respondent, whether overseen by the institution's Coordinator or the System Director, shall follow the investigation process set forth in Section 4.6.5, Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings. - H. Hearings, Possible Sanctions and Appeals.
+All sexual misconduct investigations involving a student respondent, whether overseen by the institution's Coordinator or the System Director, shall follow the investigation process set forth in Section 4.6.5, Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings.

+H. Hearings, Possible Sanctions and Appeals.
 All sexual misconduct hearings, sanctions, and appeals involving a student respondent, whether overseen by the institution's Coordinator or the System Director, shall follow the investigation process set forth in Section 4.6.5, Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings.